When we can't simplify a number to remove a square root (or cube root etc) then it is a surd.

 |√4||2||2||Not a surd|

-As you can see, the surds have a decimal which goes on forever without repeating, and are actually Irrational Numbers.
+The surds have a decimal which goes on forever without repeating: they are actually Irrational Numbers.

 How did we get the word "Surd" ?